 The statistics show that:

-- the proportion of directly employed staff providing diversity information on disability has increased since the same period last year
+- the proportion of directly employed staff providing diversity information has decreased for disability, ethnicity, marital status, religion and sexual orientation since the same period last year

 - full time equivalent numbers and headcounts in each directly employed staff category

 - headcounts of contingent workers engaged in work for the Scottish Government